-We meet you at Garston Woods and take you on a walk through this ancient woodland to our work area.
+We take you on a walk through the ancient woodland of Gaston Woods.
 After a demonstration of ancient tools for harvesting hazel and a safety demonstration for the bow saw and loppers, your children divide into small groups and begin the physical task of coppicing.
 Having spent the morning in the woods, we all return to the ATC with our gathered wood and have lunch around the fire in the Earthouse.

 The afternoon’s focus is using your coppiced wood to rebuild woven fences and hurdle gates and making fire by friction in the Roundhouse.
 The Coppice Day is a unique opportunity for your children to experience a working wood and genuinely understand the processes that were so familiar to our ancestors.

 The Adult ratio for Year 3 children is 1:3 and Year4 children 1:4 - Please note this does not include ATC Tutors